-If you ever wonder where great seaside resorts meet fun and entertainment at low cost with lots of booze and delicious meals – look no further- head straight to Mexico.
-While this is one of the most controversial countries in terms of politics, economy, crime and welfare, the first thing you will notice is the great tropical weather and while Mexicans may not all live up to the healthy minimum, they all seem very happy and quite content with what they have and enjoy life to the maximum.
-Mexico and its happy-go-lucky inhabitants maintain an air of relaxed and easy-going life style, briefly interrupted by a hurricane or a drug cartel war, only to regain composure quickly and prepare for the next lavish fiesta followed by a well deserved siesta….
+If you ever wonder where great seaside resorts meet fun and entertainment at low cost with lots of booze and tasty treats – look no further, head straight to Mexico.
+While it may be one of the most controversial countries in terms of politics, economy and crime, the first thing you will notice about Mexicans is that they may not live a wealthy life (as per Western standards), but they all seem very happy and quite content, finding joy in simple life.
+They seem relaxed and easy-going, unfazed by hurricanes or drug wars, nor Trump and his wall- an attitude to life worth my envy.

-Both the West and the East coasts of Mexico have been attracting Americans and international tourists for decades and the ever growing cruise ship industry delivered passengers by the hundreds of thousands all over the Mexican coast.
-While most major cruise lines have recently deserted the beautiful Western Baja Californian coast due to political, health and criminal issues, the Caribbean coast of Mexico is still going strong and gravitates Spring Breakers, large Families, Honeymooners and Singles, all united by the common goal to have an inexpensive but very exhilarated holiday.
+Both the West and the East coasts of Mexico have attracted tourists from all over the world for decades but even more so for the last 30 years, when the ever growing cruise ship industry delivered passengers by the thousands all over the Mexican coasts.
+While most major cruise lines have recently deserted the beautiful Western Baja Californian coast due to political, health and crime issues, the Caribbean coast of Mexico still gravitates lots of American tourists, dominated by Spring Breakers, honeymooners and singles, all ready to have an inexpensive but memorable holiday.

-Above: a brief stop at the “Thirsty Cougar” in Cozumel
+Above: Margaritas at the “Thirsty Cougar” in Cozumel

-The weather in Mexico is always on the tropical side, however during the summer it may become quite hot and humid , so make sure you are close to the ocean with an ice cold drink in hand, to avoid sizzling under the sun.
-In the winter, it is not uncommon to have spontaneous rain showers, briefly cooling off the over heated and overly exhilarated tourists.
+The weather in Mexico is tropical, so during the summer it is quite hot and humid.
+Make sure you are close to the ocean or the pool with an ice cold drink in hand, to avoid sizzling in the sun.
+In the winter, it is not uncommon to have spontaneous rain showers to briefly cool off the over heated tourists.

 While in Cozumel, you can try something different as well.
 If you are a cruise ship passenger, aside from the Mayan ruins and the various Beach Breaks, you will be offered a tour called “Salsa and Salsa” .
-You will be taken to a nice beach front resort, where in groups you will be taught how to prepare various types of salsas and guacamole, simultaneously fed small delicacies and unlimited amounts of Margaritas, which you will have the honor to prepare yourself.
+The tour operators will take you to a nice beach resort, where you will learn how to prepare different salsas and guacamole, while fed small delicacies and over served Margaritas, which you will also be taught how to make yourself.

-Finally, when you are good and ready (understand happily motivated:-) you will be invited to dance Salsa and see what the big deal is all about.
-While it may seem easy at first, it becomes increasingly challenging to keep up with a partner who has clearly lost all his hip bones.
-I am not sure how much anyone remembers at the end, but one thing is for sure- you will find the whole experience hilarious and fondly remember it as the day you were the star in “Dirty Dancing”.
+Finally, when you are good and ready, you will be invited to dance Salsa with a Mexican partner.
+While it may seem easy at first, it becomes increasingly challenging after so many margaritas.
+I am not sure how much anyone remembers at the end but one thing is for sure- you will find the whole experience surprisingly exhilarating and fondly remember it as the day you were the star in “Dirty Dancing”.

 Is there Golf in Cozumel?
 You bet there is!
-The Cozumel Country Club offers and 18 hole picturesque golf course, most of which is in a good shape.
-There are some areas that need attention, but seems when in season it is also in a better shape.
-The vibrant vegetation, pretty lakes with water lilies and interesting hazards including alligators add to the charm of this course carved in the lush Cozumel island jungle.
-Also a home of a bird sanctuary, bird watching tours are also offered.
+The Cozumel Country Club offers an 18 hole picturesque golf course, most of which is in a good shape.
+There are some areas that need attention, but seems I went there out of season, as there were some patches of dry grass.
+However the rich vegetation, the water lilies and hazards including alligators make it worthwhile and add to the charm of this course carved in the lush Cozumel island jungle.
+It is also a home of a bird sanctuary and bird watching tours are offered as well.